 1) Proof of English Proficiency: Please submit one of the following test results:

-- International English Language Testing (IELTS): 6
+- International English Language Testing (IELTS): band score of 6

 - EIKEN: Grade Pre-1